FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/oauth-callback.js`

 The most important parts of the request are the `uri` (which is where the request will get sent to) and the `qs` (which is the set of parameters FusionAuth expects).
-You can check the FA docs to see what every endpoint expects to be sent, but here's the gist of this batch:
+You can check the FA docs to see what every endpoint expects to be sent, but here's the gist of this request:

 - `client_id` and `client_secret` identify and authenticate our app, like a username and password
 - `code` is the Authorization Code we got from FusionAuth
 - `grant_type` tells FusionAuth we're using the Authorization Code Flow
-- `redirect_uri` in this case is the URL we're making the request from (`http://localhost:9000/oauth-redirect`)
+- `redirect_uri` in this case is the URL we're making the request from (`http://localhost:9000/oauth-callback`)

 The callback occurs after FusionAuth gets our request and responds.
 We're expecting to receive an `access_token`, which will come through in that `body` argument.
 We'll save the `access_token` to session storage and redirect back to the React client.